Volunteer at the Hermitage

 Groups such as civic organizations, businesses and clubs wishing to perform a day of service are welcome at The Hermitage.
 Just a few of the groups we’ve hosted include Deloitte, the Nashville Corvette Club and Schneider Electric.

 Projects for large groups can include grounds care, painting, cleaning, trash pickup, fencing repairs and prop construction for special events.
 We can tailor any opportunity to the group’s time restraints, abilities, and interests.
 Volunteer days include a tour of the mansion and a thank you gift.

 Volunteer Orientation is offered quarterly throughout the year and is required before beginning at The Hermitage (group volunteers are exempt).
-The Orientation lasts approximately three hours and includes a tour.
+The Orientation lasts approximately four hours and includes a tour.
 Attendees are introduced to all of the areas of the museum that require volunteer services.
-We will also practice visitor services skills and discuss how to get involved in special projects.
-Refreshments are provided.
+We will also practice guest services skills and discuss how to get involved in special projects.

 Volunteers at The Hermitage who complete 40 hours of service enjoy free admission to the grounds and buildings, during regular working hours, for the duration of their time in the program.
-They also enjoy a 10% discount in the Museum Store, a wonderful resource for unique gifts and memorabilia!
+They also enjoy a 10% discount in the Museum Store, a wonderful venue for unique gifts and resources!